The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Therapists use 7 main types of progress notes: SOAP, DAP, BIRP, GIRP, PIE, DARP, and APSO.
 Each format documents therapy sessions differently, and picking the wrong one for your setting creates compliance gaps, slows documentation, and complicates billing.

 This guide covers all 7 formats with definitions, real examples, and best practices.
-You will also find a breakdown of mental health progress notes versus psychotherapy notes, a distinction that creates problems for a lot of clinicians.
+You will also find a breakdown of mental health progress notes versus psychotherapy notes, the difference between progress notes and process notes, and a section on clinical language for progress notes — distinctions that create problems for a lot of clinicians.

 What Are Progress Notes in Therapy?